Estate Planning

 Tax avoidance:

-Often, tax issues arise during probate after one spouse predeceases another, which can be avoided by individual estate planning.
+Often, tax issues arise during probate after one spouse predeceases the other, which can be avoided by individual estate planning.

 Division of personal property: